wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-video-conferencing-web-app-with-vonage-and-flask.md

 Go to `https://your_ngrok_link/admin` to stream video, and then `https://your_ngrok_link/join` to view it from another browser or device (make sure to log into the admin page first).

-You should see a website that looks like this.
+You should see a website that looks like this:

 ![Web app working](/content/blog/build-a-video-conferencing-web-app-with-vonage-and-flask/web_app_working.png)